MahamudM90/Weather-app/README.md

 # Weather-app
-This is a basic level We Weather-app.
+This is a basic level Web Weather-app.